vox-arys/voxarybot/README.md

 #
 note: the bot is set up to automatically shoutout raiders, but this functionality works based on the incoming raid response by streamelements. if streamelements isn´t set up, then auto-shoutouts will not work.

+note 2: the bot is set up to shut itself down upon receiving Sery_Bot´s raidout message. if Sery_Bot isn´t set up, you will have to shut down the bot manually after stream.

-note 2: this bot is NOT a chat moderation bot. it will do absolutely nothing against anyone.
+note 3: this bot is NOT a chat moderation bot. it will do absolutely nothing against anyone.